Chatbots and LLMs for Internet Research?

 2. Schedule

-3. Join the Mattermost channel!
+3. Use this link to join the Mattermost channel!
 (Alternative to Slack)

 4. Project descriptions (join a project!)